 Ham press from the 1910s

-There is no doubt that Oake used all these different influences and inspirations to develop the system of continually re-use the brine.
+William Oake, a trained chemist must have worked out that boiling the brine was not necessary which is the only substantive change he made to the method of Catherina the Great!
 This is the key feature of his brilliance.
 Yes, a second and vital contribution is to look at the full process and reorganise it in a way that makes sense in a factory environment.
 He industrialised bacon production.
 This made great bacon affordable and available to the general public.
 His system incorporated the following elements.

 - Lightly salting the meat to draw out the blood on the concrete factory floor